BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

-For the second year, State Championships were held at Ryder Center at Saginaw Valley State University.
+For the second year, State Championships was held at Saginaw Valley State University.
 104 teams (out of 508 teams) from all over Michigan came together to compete for first place and a chance to move on to Championships.
-For the second year in a row we were one of 40 teams assigned to Ford Field (which is one of the four fields named after sponsors).
+For the 2nd year in a row we were one of 40 teams assigned to Ford Field (which is one of the 4 fields named after sponsors).

 The team played hard and had a lot of fun making friendships with new and neighboring teams from all over the state.
-The team ranked 8th out of 40 teams with the record of 7 wins - 5 losses.
-With being Alliance Captain #6 we asked teams #3604 Goon Squad (from Brownstown, Michigan) and team #6753 CBA RoboKings (from Midland, Michigan) to join us.
-We made it to the quarterfinals but lost with three very close nail-biting matches.
+The team ranked 8th out of 40 teams with the record of 7 wins - 5 loses.
+With being Alliance Captain #6 we asked teams #3604 Goon Squad (from Brownstown, Mich) and team #6753 CBA RoboKings (from Midland, Mich) to join us.
+We made it to the Quaterfinals but lost with three very close nail biting matches.

 Michigan State Competition